Kinetic energy recovery system: Car manufacturers

 Several automakers have been testing KERS systems.
 At the 2008 1000 km of Silverstone, Peugeot Sport unveiled the Peugeot 908 HY, a hybrid electric variant of the diesel 908, with KERS.
 Peugeot planned to campaign the car in the 2009 Le Mans Series season, although it was not allowed to score championship points.

 McLaren began testing of their KERS system in September 2008 at Jerez in preparation for the 2009 F1 season, although at that time it was not yet known if they would be operating an electrical or mechanical system.
 In November 2008, it was announced that Freescale Semiconductor would collaborate with McLaren Electronic Systems to further develop its KERS for McLaren's Formula One cars from 2010 onwards.
 Both parties believed this collaboration would improve McLaren's KERS system and help the system to transfer its technology to road cars.

 Toyota has used a supercapacitor for regeneration on its Supra HV-R hybrid race car that won the Tokachi 24-Hour endurance race in July 2007.
 This Supra became the first hybrid car in the history of motorsport to win such a race.

 At the NAIAS 2011, Porsche unveiled a RSR variant of their Porsche 918 concept car which uses a flywheel-based KERS that sits beside the driver in the passenger compartment and boosts the dual electric motors driving the front wheels and the 565 BHP V8 gasoline engine driving the rear to a combined power output of 767 BHP.
 This system has many problems including the imbalance caused to the vehicle due to the flywheel.
 Porsche is currently developing an electrical storage system.

 In 2011, Mazda has announced i-ELOOP, a system which uses a variable-voltage alternator to convert kinetic energy to electric power during deceleration.
 The energy, stored in a double-layer capacitor, is used to supply power needed by vehicle electrical systems.
 When used in conjunction with Mazda's start-stop system, i-Stop, the company claims fuel savings of up to 10%.

 Bosch and PSA Peugeot Citroën have developed a hybrid system that uses hydraulics as a way to transfer energy to and from a compressed nitrogen tank.
-An up to 45% reduction in fuel consumption is claimed, corresponding to 2.9l/100 km (81 mpg, 69 g CO2/km) on the NEDC cycle for a compact frame like Peugeot 208.
+An up to 45% reduction in fuel consumption is claimed, corresponding to 2.9 L/100 km (81 mpg, 69 g CO2/km) on the NEDC cycle for a compact frame like Peugeot 208.
 The system is claimed to be much more affordable than competing electric and flywheel systems and was expected on road cars by 2016 but was abandoned in 2015.

 In 2020, FIAT launched the series of the FIAT Panda mild-hybrid with KERS technology.